surryjm/import-services/README.md

 The script requires a full access API key (not read-only).

-In addition, the corresponding escalation policies must already exist.
+In addition, the corresponding escalation policies must already exist in your PagerDuty account.

 Details regarding the PagerDuty REST API are in our Knowledge Base: